Images on the Floor Plan and in the Elevation View

-Images can be added to your floor plan to display a logo or other information.
+Images can be added to your floor plan or Elevation view in order to display a logo or other information.

-To add an image, open the 2D Plan view and choose the Insert > Image menu command.
-You can also drag and drop an image from Finder to the 2D Plan view.
+To add an image, open the 2D Plan or Elevation view and choose the Insert > Image menu command.
+You can also drag and drop an image from Finder to the 2D Plan or Elevation view.
 Images added in this way are not visible in the 3D view.

 If you have a floor plan drawing in a graphic format such as PDF, TIFF or JPEG, you can place it in the 2D Plan view to see where to draw walls or place objects in your project.